mmistakes/minimal-mistakes/_posts/reads/2017-01-18-some-fruits-of-solitude-by-william-penn.md

 An interesting aspect of the book being written in the 1600s is that he deals, somewhat frequently, with the Master-Servant relationship.
 In a few of the aphorisms, it even felt like he was comparing the Master to God in the relationship.
 This actually made me a little uncomfortable, the thought of dealing with a more strictly caste society than I'm familiar.

 While I found parts of it intersting, it's short(ish) length is the only reason I finished it (~2-3 hours reading time).
 It wasn't difficult to read, but the archaic grammar often required focus in order to translate and process.
 I found myself re-reading sections because they didn't make much sense in the first pass.
 Quite honestly, most of the quotes have present-day interpretations that you can easily find on Pinterest.
-Having said that all of that, I did enjoy putting myself into a different perspective, consuming words of wisdom written by a man almost 400 years ago.
+Having said that, I did enjoy putting myself into a different perspective, consuming words of wisdom written by a man almost 400 years ago.

 ---